rstacruz/rsjs/README.md

 ## Turbolinks

 These are guidelines to make your JS structure more friendly to Turbolinks.
-They may also be applicable even without Turbolinks.
+They may still be of benefit even without Turbolinks, however.

 ### Make document.ready calls idempotent